 Center for Inverse Design

-The Center for Inverse Design is an Energy Frontier Research Center of the U.S. Department of Energy Office of Science.
-To address a crucial scientific grand challenge, the Center is pursuing a new approach to material science.
-As shown in the figure below, rather than using the conventional direct approach ("Given the structure, find the electronic properties"), we are using a "materials by inverse design" approach ("Given the desired property, find the structure").
+The Center for Inverse Design (CID) was a first-generation (2009–2014) Energy Frontier Research Center funded by the U.S. Department of Energy Office of Science.
+To address a crucial scientific grand challenge, the Center developed and utilized a new approach to material science.
+As shown in the figure below, rather than using the conventional direct approach ("Given the structure, find the electronic properties"), we used a "materials by inverse design" approach ("Given the desired property, find the structure").